 Our “Learn More” series provides businesses with an introduction in subjects of foreign exchange and international payments.

-✔Send money internationally directly from a bank account or credit card, using a PC or mobile device.
+✔Send money internationally directly from a bank account or credit card, using a PC.

 ✔Send money overseas to emerging markets with ease.

-✔Money transferred via central bank real-time gross settlement (RTGS) systems such as Fedwire can arrive in as little as a day.
+✔Money transferred via Direct Entry or the Reserve Bank of Australia’s (RBA’s) real-time gross settlement (RTGS) system can arrive in the same day.

-✔Sending money in US dollars or foreign currency can be done by wire transfer or card.
+✔Sending money in Australian or foreign currency can be done by money transfer or card.

-✔Sending money to some foreign countries, such as India, can be done via ACH transfer or online transfer directly to the recipient’s bank account if the currency is US dollars.
+✔Sending money to some foreign countries, such as India, can be done via online money transfer directly to the recipient’s bank account if the currency is in AUD.

 ✔Online money transfer services can be integrated with invoicing and accounting software, reducing the need for manual reconciliation and streamlining cash flow management.

 "It has never been so easy to make international money transfers.
 The days of having to send paper cheques, which took ages to reach their destination and then had to be processed by local banks, are gone.”

 ✔Sell goods and services through online marketplaces or directly to customers in foreign countries, and want to accept payment in multiple currencies.

 ✔Have – or want to develop - supply chains covering several countries or continents.